stucco-archive/morph/README.md

-converter
+morph
 =========
 A framework and DSL that helps parse data files (JSON, CSV, XML, etc.) and extract elements.